brawer/cadaref-zurich/README.md

 Also, today’s land survey database stores for every parcel by what mutation it got created.
-In case our historic mutation has created parcels that that still happen to exist today, we incorporate their bounds into our estimation. — If no bounds can be found, the pipeline stops processing the mutation with status `BoundsNotFound`.
+In case our historic mutation has created parcels that that still happen to exist today, we incorporate their bounds into our estimation.
+If the estimated bounds are smaller than the distance limit (the maximal distance covered by the map) from the previous step, we grow the bounding box accordingly. — If no bounds can be found, the pipeline stops processing the mutation with status `BoundsNotFound`.

 10. **Symbol recognition:** In `workdir/symbols`, the pipeline stores a CSV file that tells which symbols have been recognized on the historical